MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/services-protocol.md

 If you observe this error, you can resubmit your request after waiting up to 15 minutes.

 Also note the size limit per file for bulk upload in production is 100MB and up to 4 million rows.
 For [Sandbox](sandbox.md) the limit is 20K rows.

+### <a name="throttling-campaign"></a>Campaign Management API
+For the Campaign Management service, throttling limits the number of calls to the API that any one user can make in a minute's time.

+At the customer level, the number of calls a customer can make to the customer data is restricted using a sliding protocol with a 60 second window.

+Should you hit the service call limit, you will see the following error:

+-   Numeric Error Code: *117*
+-   Symbolic Error Code: *CallRateExceeded*
+-   Message: *You have exceeded the number of calls that you are allowed to make in a minute.
+Please reduce the number of calls that you make per minute.*

+When you observe this error, you can resubmit the request under the limit after waiting 60 seconds.

 ## See Also
 [Bing Ads Web Service Addresses](web-service-addresses.md)